mamoruheart/mm-shop/README.md

 #### `frontend/src/constant.ts` file should be considered

-&copy; 2024 All rights reserved.
+&copy; 2014 - 2024 Michael's Machines, All Right Reserved.